UCSBarchlab/PyRTL/README.md

 # it (unless the function was mainly intended to be extended).
 ```

+### Using PyRTL
+We love to hear from users about their projects, and if there are issues we will try our best to push fixes quickly.
+You can read more about how we have been using it in our research at UCSB both in simulation and on FPGAs in [our PyRTL paper at FPL](http://www.cs.ucsb.edu/~sherwood/pubs/FPL-17-pyrtl.pdf).

 ### Related Projects
-PyRTL builds on the ideas of several other related projects.
+It is always important to point out that PyRTL builds on the ideas of several other related projects as we all share the common goal of  trying to make hardware design a better experience!
 You can read more about those relationships on our [PyRTL project web page](http://ucsbarchlab.github.io/PyRTL/).